How to get to Barranquilla

 Riomar is home to the city’s largest shopping centers, such as Viva Centro Comercial, Buenavista 1 and 2 +Mall Plaza that are connected.
 A number of hotels are ideally located for a shopping trip, such as Movich Buro 51 (Viva Centro Comercial)

-Hotel Dann Carlton Barranquilla is located across from Buenavista mall.
+Hotel Dann Carlton Barranquilla is located across from Buenavista mall, perfect to splurge as much as you want in the stores and relax afterwards.

-Riomar is located on the Circunvalar, the ring road.
-This puts you close to the monuments Ventana Al Mundo and Aleta del Tiburón and Barranquilla’s boulevard, the Malecón del Río.
+Riomar is located on the Circunvalar, which puts you close to the monuments Ventana Al Mundo and Aleta del Tiburón and Barranquilla’s boulevard, the Malecón del Río.

 The best hotels for carnival in Barranquilla